hunex91/polymer-samples-v2/README.md

 ### Live demo

-You can find the demo app at https://polymer-samples.firebaseapp.com
+You can find the demo app at: https://polymer-samples.firebaseapp.com

 ### Setup